Decomposition of Unitary Matrices for Finding Quantum Circuits: Application to Molecular Hamiltonians: The Overview of the Optimization Scheme

-The cost of a circuit describes the level of ease with which this circuit is implemented; in order to make the implementation of a circuit easier and the circuits less error-prone, the cost of a circuit also needs to be optimized by minimizing the number of gates in the circuits.
-Hence, in addition to the correctness, the objective function should include the cost of the circuit.
+The cost of a circuit describes the level of ease with which this circuit is implemented; in order to make the implementation of a circuit easier and the circuit less error-prone, the cost also needs to be optimized by minimizing the number of gates in the circuit.

 However, defining the cost of a circuit is not an easy task due to the fact that each quantum computer model may have a different cost for a given quantum gate.
-Here, we simply take into consideration the number of qubits on which a gate is operating and the number of control qubits the gate has; these are the common factors increasing the implementation cost of a gate in all quantum computer models.
-Therefore, because quantum operations on distant qubits may not be feasible to implement physically \cite{1391793}, for the implementations of the circuits which requires the control of many qubits it may be possible to separate the circuit (the whole computation) into smaller parts for the partial implementation; in this sense, having quantum gates operating on closer or adjacent qubits in the design eases the implementation difficulty.
+Here, the costs of a one-qubit gate and a control (two-qubit) gate are defined as 1 and 2 respectively.
+Since the implementation of a multi-control gate (n-qubit network) requires $\Theta(2^n)$ (see Ref.\cite{Barenco}), its cost is defined as $2^n$ where $n$ is the number of qubits on which the gate is operating.
+The cost of a circuit is found by summing up the costs of the gates composing the circuit.
+For instance, the cost of the circuit in Fig.\ref{fig:toffoli} is 10.
+The real implementation cost of a circuit may be different than this abstraction; nevertheless, a lower-cost circuit found in the optimization likely costs less than a higher-cost circuit in the implementation.